R-miss-tastic/website/content/bibliography.md

       </div>
       <div  class="collapse show" data-parent="#accordion">
         <div class="card-body">
-          If you think that we missed some important publications or if you want to submit your own publication on our platform, please contact the maintainer via the <a href="/contact/" target="_blank">Contact form</a>.
+          <p align="justify">If you think that we missed some important publications or if you want to submit your own publication on our platform, please contact the maintainer via the <a href="/contact/" target="_blank">Contact form</a>.</p>
         </div>
       </div>
     </div>